melscott2911/CapstoneProject2023/README.md

 # Results
 ![image](https://user-images.githubusercontent.com/97756987/233712017-025f1034-a210-43cb-93be-953c97dfd48d.png)
+# Conclusion
+There are many factors that play into a patient's health and environment.
+As seen from the results extracted through my research, attributes, such as age, can be a likely factor in the increase of medical insurance costs.
+From these results, it can be assumed that there is a strong relationship between a patient's characteristics (BMI, sex/gender, number of children, age, smoking status, and region) and the medical costs that come with those associations.
+Although there is not a constant increase with one attribute and its adjacent medical cost, we can safely assume that there may pose a potential risk for an increase in cost.
 # Limitations
 There are vast amounts of insurance companies, medical conditions and cost variances.
 This research will take only a snapshot of patient costs and does not